 I have been MIA for quite some time.
 Life never goes quite the way we planned it.
-Instead of being an LTS Elementary Counselor in a different district, I've been a short-term substitute school counselor in a high school in Bethlehem Area School District.
+Instead of being an LTS Elementary Counselor in a different district, I've been a short-term substitute school counselor in a high school.
 I will post about this at the end of my experience.
-It has been a pleasure to be at Liberty High School.
+It has been a pleasure to work in a high school.
 On Thursday, June 7th, I attended graduation.
 Initially, I wasn't going to go to graduation.
 As a substitute, I wasn't required to be there.
 Most of my seniors barely knew me.
 I started subbing for one counselor on January 16 and came into this role on April 3.
 However, I came to know a few seniors pretty well when reviewing what they needed to graduate and trying to stay on top of them to make sure they completed it.

 So here I am, it's late April or early May, and I see one of my kids is supposed to have signed up for an online class and must pass it to graduate.
 I call him down and make sure he's signed up for it since I'm not getting any updates on it.
 He says he's signed up.
 He's like "Miss, you have no idea how much I want to graduate."
 I shared my story with him... how I hated high school and used that to motivate me to finish so I could leave.
 I never went to my own graduation ceremony and I have no regrets.
 He shared his interest in becoming a real estate agent.
 I asked if he needed to go to college for this and he said he just needs to take a test, but he has to have a high school diploma.

 After he left my office, I got set-up with email updates on his progress.
 Sometimes he would have issues with the online course and he'd come down to show me.
-I spoke to him about the lack of progress he was making and he assured me that he would complete the course in time, he was waiting until his classes were done at LHS.
+I spoke to him about the lack of progress he was making and he assured me that he would complete the course in time, he was waiting until he finished his classes at the school I was working at.
 I was sweating bullets.
 Anytime I got a progress update I was dying.
 I spoke with him one time and I made a deal with him.
 I said if you pass this class, I will go to graduation and that I expect a hug at the end of this.

 Needless to say there were all kinds of technology issues with the online course.
 I asked other counselors what I could do.
 In school counseling classes at Lehigh, we learned the term, In Loco Parentis-- in place of the parents.
 I don't have kids.
 My students are my kids and I will do anything for them.
 I often think to myself, what would I want someone to do for my kids.
 I will always do more than is required of me whenever I can.
 So one day, my student came in after I sent home summer school letters and called his mom.
 We called the online company together on speaker phone and tried to explain the situation.
 Then they had us call someone else, who in turn sent us back to the first people we spoke to.
 I put some of the responsibility on him to make a call when he got home, but I also followed-up with an email requesting an extension.
 We spent one Friday night emailing back and forth about the issues he was having submitting his essays for the online course, sending each other screen shots of what we both saw.